Last Updated:

 Some common forms of prescription opioid addiction include:

-Morphine addiction
+Morphine Addiction

 As one of the most potent opiates, morphine addiction can be particularly devastating.
 This manifests as physical and psychological dependence, accompanied by severe withdrawal symptoms when use is stopped.
 Click the button below to learn more.

-Codeine addiction
+Codeine Addiction

 Codeine, a relatively weaker opiate used in some prescription cough syrups and for mild pain relief, can also be addictive.
 Users may find themselves needing increasing amounts to achieve the same desired effects and may experience withdrawal symptoms upon cessation.

-Vicodin addiction
+Vicodin Addiction

 Vicodin, a combination of hydrocodone and acetaminophen, can lead to addiction characterised by a compulsion to seek and use the drug, tolerance requiring higher doses to achieve the same desired effect and withdrawal symptoms upon cessation.
 Click below to learn more.

-Dihydrocodeine addiction
+Dihydrocodeine Addiction

 Dihydrocodeine is a semi-synthetic opioid analgesic prescribed for pain or severe dyspnea.
 The addiction involves a psychological and physical dependence, characterised by withdrawal symptoms when the drug use is stopped and an intense desire to continue use despite harmful consequences.
-Click below to learn more.

-Buprenorphine addiction
+Buprenorphine Addiction

 Buprenorphine is used in treatment to help people reduce or quit their use of opiates, such as heroin.
 Despite its therapeutic use, it can be addictive, with users experiencing withdrawal symptoms and uncontrollable cravings.
 If you would like to learn more about buprenorphine addiction, click the button below to navigate to a new page.

-Oxycodone addiction
+Oxycodone Addiction

 Oxycodone addiction involves the compulsive use of this powerful painkiller despite negative consequences.
 Symptoms include an increased tolerance to the oxycodone, withdrawal symptoms when not using and a life dominated by the pursuit of the drug.
 Many experts blame the approval and widespread prescription of oxycodone on the opioid crisis.

-Fentanyl addiction
+Fentanyl Addiction

 A synthetic opioid that is 50-100 times more potent than morphine.
 Addiction often involves an escalating pattern of use due to rapidly developing tolerance and manifests as intense cravings and severe withdrawal symptoms upon cessation.
 Fentanyl is now responsible for most drug-related deaths in the US.

-Methadone
+Methadone Addiction

 Methadone, a synthetic opioid which is actually used to treat opioid addiction, can itself lead to addiction.
 This manifests as a physical dependence, where a person feels unable to function normally without methadone, leading to withdrawal symptoms if they try to stop. click the button below to learn more.

-Tramadol addiction
+Tramadol Addiction

 Tramadol addiction includes symptoms like compulsive drug-seeking behaviour, a built-up tolerance requiring higher doses for effect and physical withdrawal symptoms when attempting to stop use.
-If you would like to learn more about addiction to tramadol, click on the button below.
+If you would like to learn more about the effects addiction to tramadol, click on the button below.

 Am I addicted to opioids?